-Motum Simulation was founded in Melbourne with the intention of making high-fidelity motion simulation technology available for motorsport, automotive, defence, aerospace and industrial applications.

-Motum Simulation are the simulator partner of Motorsport Australia, proudly supporting motorsport since 2018.
+MOTUM Simulation was founded in Melbourne with the intention of making high-fidelity motion simulation technology available for motorsport, automotive, defence, aerospace and industrial applications.
+MOTUM Simulation is the simulator partner of Motorsport Australia, proudly supporting motorsport since 2018.

 RSEA SAFETY